Universal Design: How a Certified Aging-in-Place Specialist Can Help

 Once certified, CAPS contractors must maintain their credentials through continuing education and subscribe to a Code of Ethics.

-A CAPS contractor will typically address the barriers and obstacles in a home of a person with special needs by:
+A CAPS contractor will typically address the physical barriers and potential obstacles in a home by:

 - Enabling a person to maneuver in their home safely, securely and independently.